unclejet/design-patterns/refactoring-to-patterns/docs/replaceTypeCodewithClass/README.md

 The compiler accepts this new code.

 Now I must decide whether I want to prevent clients from extending or instantiating PermissionState in order to ensure that the only instances of it are its own four constants.
 In this case, I don't need such a rigorous level of type safety, so I don't define a private constructor or use the final keyword for the new class.

+## step 4
+Next, I create a type-safe field inside SystemPermission, using the PermissionState type.
+I also create a setter method for it:

+public class SystemPermission...
+   private String state;

+private PermissionState permission;

+private void setState(PermissionState permission) {

+this.permission = permission;

+}

+## step5
+Now I must find all assignment statements to the type-unsafe field, state, and make similar assignment statements to the type-safe field, permission:

+public class SystemPermission...
+   public SystemPermission() {
+      setState(REQUESTED);

+setState(PermissionState.REQUESTED);
+      granted = false;
+   }

+   public void claimed() {
+      if (getState().equals(REQUESTED))
+{
+         setState(CLAIMED);

+setState(PermissionState.CLAIMED);

+}
+   }

+   public void denied() {
+      if (getState().equals(CLAIMED))
+{
+         setState(DENIED);

+setState(PermissionState.DENIED);

+}
+   }

+   public void granted() {
+      if (!getState().equals(CLAIMED))
+         return;
+      setState(GRANTED);

+setState(PermissionState.GRANTED);
+      granted = true;
+   }

+I confirm that the compiler is OK with these changes.

+## step6
+Next, I want to change the getter method for state to return a value obtained from the type-safe field, permission.
+Because the getter method for state returns a String, I'll have to make permission capable of returning a String as well.
+My first step is to modify PermissionState to support a toString() method that returns the name of each constant:

+public class PermissionState {

+private final String name;

+private PermissionState(String name) {

+this.name = name;

+}

+public String toString() {

+return name;

+}

+   public final static PermissionState REQUESTED = new PermissionState( "REQUESTED");
+   public final static PermissionState CLAIMED = new PermissionState( "CLAIMED");
+   public final static PermissionState GRANTED = new PermissionState( "GRANTED");
+   public final static PermissionState DENIED = new PermissionState( "DENIED");
+}

+I can now update the getter method for state:

+public class SystemPermission...
+   public String getState() {

+return state;

+return permission.toString();
+   }

+The compiler and tests confirm that everything is still working.